lukekivi/Distributed-File-System/README.md

 * Setup your environment

-* Familiarize yourself with and setup the configuration documents `machines.txt` and `config.txt`.
+* Familiarize yourself with and setup the configuration documents `machines.txt` and `config.txt`

 * Understand how to issue commands to a client